valancej/documentation/_basic/languages-frameworks/ruby.md

 ### FreeTDS

 [FreeTDS](http://www.freetds.org) `0.91-5` is installed by default.
-If your project requires a newer version you can install it with with a [script](https://github.com/codeship/scripts/blob/master/packages/freetds.sh) by adding this command to your setup steps:
+If your project requires a newer version you can install it with a [script](https://github.com/codeship/scripts/blob/master/packages/freetds.sh) by adding this command to your setup steps:

 ```
 \curl -sSL https://raw.githubusercontent.com/codeship/scripts/master/packages/freetds.sh | bash -s